Essential Oils for Ringworm: Naturally Fight Fungus

 When you buy through links on our site, we may earn an affiliate commission at no additional cost to you (learn more)

-It can lurk in that pile of yoga mats at the gym, or on your son's wrestling mat at school, or even on your beloved pet dog, Lucky.
-And when it strikes, it can be itchy, scaly, and just plain ugly to look at.
-Ringworm is not a fungus you want to deal with.
-In the case you do have to deal with it, there are several options for treatment.
-Over-the-counter and prescription medications can be effective, but they have been known to have some adverse side-effects including burning, stinging, abdominal cramping, headache, nausea, diarrhea, and indigestion.
-One prescription antifungal is even cited to potentially cause birth defects.
-An alternative to using these medications for ringworm is essential oils.
+It can lurk in that pile of yoga mats at the gym, or on your son’s wrestling mat at school, or even on your beloved pet dog, Lucky.
+When it strikes, it can be itchy, scaly, and unpleasant to look at.
+Ringworm is not a worm but a fungal infection that causes ring-shaped rashes on the skin.
+Over-the-counter and prescription medications can work well but sometimes cause side effects such as burning, stinging, abdominal cramping, headache, nausea, diarrhea, and indigestion.
+One prescription antifungal has even been cited to potentially cause birth defects.
+An alternative or complementary option is to use essential oils.

 Understanding Ringworm